Most of us do as we are told.

 Despondency sets in when they realise they are stuck between a rock and a hard place – they must continue to climb the ladder they put up on their parents’ wall, in order to meet the many financial demands of family life.

 How can you take your ladder off your parents’ wall and move it to YOUR WALL?

 You must have a come to Jesus moment with yourself.

 What would you like your ideal life to be like in, say, ten years?

 Take out a piece of paper and pen and write down exactly what that ideal life would look like.

-Embedded inside your narrative of that ideal life are the dreams that must be realized in order for your ideal life to become a reality.
+Embedded inside your narrative of that ideal life are the dreams that must be realised in order for your ideal life to become a reality.